romland/llemmings/README.md

 ...say which prompt(s) you used
 ...say which LLM was used (if you want to be fancy, you can disclose temperature, etc)

-Just make sure that if you cheated, flag the line with a "HUMAN: ..." comment in the code.
+Make sure that if you cheated, flag the line with a "HUMAN: ..." comment in the code.

+_Tip: You can check commit history to see what a normal commit look like._

 ## 🏃‍♀️ Compiling, installing, running
 Just double click `index.html`.

+## TODO
+There is a lot.
+It would be nice if there was a list somewhere.
+There isn't.
+Just do what you want to do.

+Some thoughts: make it pretty, animations (maybe their green hair should move in the wind, maybe they have legs!), shaders, sound, speach bubbles (Oh no!), add the missing types of green-blue blocks (the builder looks particularly nasty on paper), the goal of the game, score, better maps, levels. ...

 ## ✍️ An example
-Note that this prompt grew over time, it's not like I just wrote it down in one shot and out came good code.
+Note that a prompt like this grew over time (likely hours), it's not like it was just written down and in one shot came good code fit-for-purose.
 It's all an iterative process.
-It's a process that feels very much like ... programming.
+And it feels very much like ... programming.

 TODO

 ## License
 MIT.

+## Random thoughts
+Brave new world.
+The age of average (text).
+All about the specifiprompts.
+How dumb these LLMs are.
+How clever these LLMs are.
+How they are neither.
+How it still feels like programming.
+But is it.

+Oh, woe is me.